TapfererToaster/Grimorium-de-spiritum-mechanicus/Linux (System Administration).md

 # Filesystem
-The Linux filesystem is hierarchical meaning at the top level is the root directory `/`.
+The Linux filesystem is hierarchical single-root filesystem meaning at the top level is a single root directory `/`.
 All other directories are subdirectories of the root directory `/`.
 Under the root directory no individual files are stored, these are kept in the different subdirectories.

 >[!note]
 >System files are protected from user modification and can only be modified by the root user.